A balance scale placed on a conference room desk.

 Call The White Law Group, LLC at (888)637-5510.
-If you prefer, you can fill in the email form on the right of the screen and someone from our office will call you to talk about your situation and see whether we can help.
+Alternatively, you can fill out the email form on the right of the screen, and someone from our office will call you to discuss your situation and determine whether we can help.

+One FAQ we often receive from our clients is how they can tell if they are victims of a type of securities fraud called stockbroker fraud.
 Stockbroker fraud is a term that can be used to broadly define the abuse of a customer’s investment portfolio by a stockbroker and/or broker-dealer.
-Examples are overtrading of the account (churning), overconcentration (purchasing only a few stocks, or stocks all in one financial sector), and the sale of unsuitable investments (non-traded REITs, oil and gas limited partnerships, annuities, Unit Investment Trusts).
-Large losses do not necessarily prove broker wrongdoing-they could merely be the result of market forces.
+Examples are overtrading of the account (churning), overconcentration (purchasing only a few stocks or stocks all in one financial sector), and the sale of unsuitable investments (non-traded REITs, oil and gas limited partnerships, annuities, Unit Investment Trusts).
+A related FAQ we receive about this form of securities fraud is whether the loss amount is necessarily a sign of fraud.
+Significant losses do not necessarily prove broker wrongdoing-they could merely be the result of market forces.
 It can be difficult or almost impossible to tell if you’ve been defrauded unless you consult with an attorney.
 Here are some warning signs:

 • Your broker fails to return your calls.